Skip to navigation Skip to content

 • debts listed in the Debt Explanation (ADEX) as a related activity

-For a compensation payer charge, a manual recovery notice will need to be issued.
-Change CMS advice issue to Manual.
+Note: for a compensation payer charge, a manual recovery notice will need to be issued.
+Change the Issue Advice field to Manual in CMS.

 3